 Brexit is likely to affect travel to EU countries.
 According to guidance on the UK government’s website:

 “Travel to the EU, Switzerland, Norway, Iceland or Liechtenstein will change from 1 January 2021.”

 This could have an impact on Executors or Administrators taking the do-it-yourself (DIY) approach on a complex estate administration case that involves work overseas.
 If the Executor or Administrator needed more 90 days in the relevant EU country, they may need to apply for a visa.
 However, for trips under 90 days, UK residents would not need a visa to travel to EU countries, Iceland, Liechtenstein, Norway and Switzerland.

 Lastly, Brexit is undoubtedly going to force businesses to adapt to meet new requirements.
 Free movement of employees and free trade in both goods and services are set to change.
 Therefore, it’s important for business owners to consider how it may impact your company.

-The UK government’s website provides advice for business owners on what they can do to prepare in advance of the 31st of October deadline.
+The UK government’s website provides advice for business owners on what they can do to prepare.
 Click here to find out what guidance is on offer to your business.